BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Project Scope and Features [TODO: In progress]
-- Add any functionalities needed for Keylime to support KVM
+- Add any functionalities needed for Keylime to support vTPM in KVM
 - Port Xen implementation to QEMU
 - Extend trust from hardware TPM to vTPM
 - Add changes or additions to Keylime codebase (libraries) for KVM support